DJDanl/cpp-docs.pt-br/docs/standard-library/ios-base-class.md

 ### <a name="parameters"></a>Parâmetros

-`_Mask` Os sinalizadores que você deseja desativar.
+*_Mask* os sinalizadores que você deseja desativar.

 ### <a name="remarks"></a>Comentários